Bratislava: Climate

 Recently, the transitions from winter to summer and summer to winter have been rapid, with short autumn and spring periods.
 Snow occurs less frequently than previously.
-Extreme temperatures (1981–2013) – record high: 39.4 C, record low: -24.6 C. Some areas, particularly Devín and Devínska Nová Ves, are vulnerable to floods from the Danube and Morava rivers.
+Extreme temperatures (1981–2013) – record high: 39.4 C, record low: -24.6 C. Some areas, particularly Devín and Devínska Nová Ves, are vulnerable to floods from the rivers Danube and Morava.
 New flood protection has been built on both banks.

 Location

 Cityscape and architecture

 The cityscape of Bratislava is characterized by medieval towers and grandiose 20th-century buildings, but it underwent profound changes in a construction boom at the start of the 21st century.

 Most historical buildings are concentrated in the Old Town.
 Bratislava's Town Hall is a complex of three buildings erected in the 14th–15th centuries and now hosts the Bratislava City Museum.
 Michael's Gate is the only gate that has been preserved from the medieval fortifications, and it ranks among the oldest of the town's buildings; the narrowest house in Europe is nearby.
 The University Library building, erected in 1756, was used by the Diet of the Kingdom of Hungary from 1802 to 1848.
 Much of the significant legislation of the Hungarian Reform Era (such as the abolition of serfdom and the foundation of the Hungarian Academy of Sciences) was enacted there.

 The historic centre is characterized by many baroque palaces.
 The Grassalkovich Palace, built around 1760, is now the residence of the Slovak president, and the Slovak government now has its seat in the former Archiepiscopal Palace.
 In 1805, diplomats of emperors Napoleon and Francis II signed the fourth Peace of Pressburg in the Primate's Palace, after Napoleon's victory in the Battle of Austerlitz.
 Some smaller houses are historically significant; composer Johann Nepomuk Hummel was born in an 18th-century house in the Old Town.